 Hire a little help.
 Not having any help for a larger dinner party is too hard for me.
 I work every day and I tend to make at least a few of the dishes myself so, by the time we sit down, I’m just too pooped to also serve and clean up.
 I either make the food myself and hire a prep chef/server to help me assemble and serve, or I order the main course from my caterer and fill in with homemade starters, salads and dessert.
 If I have no help, I just keep the menu simple: a main-course pasta dish, tagine or coq au vin that I’ve made the day before.

 Inviting guests to move for dessert is still a great trick, especially if dessert is served buffet style with fresh utensils and plates, prompting guests to find a new seat.

 Finally, there is the antiquated custom from English country dinner parties that no one here does but that can be fun.
 It used to be that ladies “retired to the drawing room” while men stayed at the table for port and cigars.
-Now it’s apt to be more like, “politics on the terrace and gossip in the living room.”
+Now it’s apt to be more like, “discussing 2022 senate elections predictions on the terrace and gossip in the living room.”